ahmedrowaihi/HeadlessBrowser/README.md

 tips to use the examples:
 have the project using git commands, or download it.
+    Enter the project directory
+    and run the commands:
+    1- npm install
+    2- node [exmapleName]
-Enter the project directory and run the commands - npm install - node [exmapleName] // like node PupInstagram.js
+    // like node PupInstagram.js